 We are an "emerging growth company," as defined in the JOBS Act and will remain an emerging growth company until the earliest of (a) the last day of the fiscal year during which we have total annual gross revenues of at least US\$1.235 billion; (b) the last day of our fiscal year following the fifth anniversary of the completion of this offering; (c) the date on which we have, during the preceding three-year period, issued more than US\$1.0 billion in non-convertible debt; or (d) the date on which we are deemed to be a "large accelerated filer" under the Exchange Act, which would occur if the market value of our Ordinary Shares that are held by non-affiliates exceeds US\$700 million as of the last business day of our most recently completed second fiscal quarter.
-Once we cease to be an emerging growth company, we will not be entitled to the exemptions provided in the JOBS Act.
-An emerging growth company may take advantage of specified reduced reporting and other requirements that are otherwise applicable generally to public companies.
-These provisions include exemption from the auditor attestation requirement under Section 404 in the assessment of the emerging growth company's ICFR and permission to delay adopting new or revised accounting standards until such time as those standards apply to private companies.
+Once we case to be an emerging growth company, we will not be entitled to the exemptions provided in the JOBS Act.
+An emerging growth company may take advantage of specified reduced assessment of the emerging growth company's ICFR and permission to delay adopting new or revised accounting standards until such time as those standards apply to private companies.